 To answer this question, we used data from the Observatory of Economic Complexity (OEC) using its analytical tool to understand the dynamics of economic development.
 The dataset offers details on the total export value per nation.
 The table below provides insights into the top five countries boasting the largest volumes of exported textiles.

-Fig.1.
-Top exporters of textiles (2022)
+Top 10 exporters of textiles and garments (2024)

+Which countries are the largest textile exporters, and what environmental costs does the growth in “fast fashion” bring?
 Let’s dive a little deeper into each of these five nations.

 1. China

-Value of textile exports: $213 billion
+Value of textile exports: US$268 billion

 Today, nearly 8 million people in China are involved in the textile industry, 60% of whom are women.